NicoMezzaa/AWS-Project/README.md

 <!-- MARIADB -->
 ### Last step: configure MariaDB

-The last step now is to set up the container for the database
+The last step now is to set up the container for the database.

 1. Update the _docker-compose.yml_ with this:
    ```sh